With train ticket prices set to rise again, many of Britain's commuters are bracing to squeeze their finances even further.

 - Can you get a railcard?

-Many people can save a third off rail fares by getting a railcard.
+Many people can save one third off rail fares by getting a railcard.

-The discount cards are available for a range of people, including those aged between 16 and 25, the disabled, people in the armed forces, people aged 60 and over, families and people travelling with another person such as a friend, partner or colleague.
+The discount cards are available for a range of people, including those aged between 16 and 25, 26 and 30, the disabled, people in the armed forces, people aged 60 and over, families and people travelling with another person such as a friend, partner or colleague.

 - Is it cheaper to travel in a group?